cardano-foundation/CIPs/CIP-XXXX/CIP-XXXX.md

 multi-governance-delegation management onto the client, reducing the complexity for wallet implementations.

-The user's permission to sign this transaction must be requested by the wallet, additionally wallets may wish to display the contents of the certificate to the user to check.
+The user's permission to sign must be requested by the wallet, additionally wallets may wish to display the contents of the certificate to the user to check.
 This allows for the user to catch malicious clients attempting to alter the certificate's contents.
+It is up to the wallet to decide if user permission's is required for each signature or one permission granted to sign all.

+One `TxSignError` should be returned if there is a signature error with any of the certificates.

 ##### Returns

-This returns a `SignedDelegationCertificate` object which contains all the details of the submitted delegation certificate, for the client to confirm.
-The returned `txHash` can be used by the client to track the status of the transaction containing the certificate on Cardano.
+This returns an array of `SignedDelegationCertificate` objects which contains all the details of the submitted delegation certificate, for the client to confirm.
+The returned `txHash`s can be used by the client to track the status of the transactions containing the certificates on Cardano.

 #### `api.submitDRepRegistration(certificate: DRepRegistrationCertificate): Promise<signedDRepRegistrationCertificate>`